Policy for Device Software Functions and Mobile Medical Applications

 - Clinical Evaluation of Software as a Medical Device (SaMD)

-- Clinical Decision Support Software Functions: Criteria for Non-Device Classification and Implementation Requirements
+- Clinical Decision Support Software Functions: Device vs Non-Device Classification

 - Content of Premarket Submissions and Lifecycle Management for Artificial Intelligence and Machine Learning-Enabled Medical Devices (Draft)